JEANETTE ABRAHAMSEN Teaching Portfolio

 In 2019, I was invited to be the keynote speaker at a mobile journalism conference in the Netherlands.
 In addition to participating in a panel on fake news, I gave a speech about the future of mass communications including selfie journalism, social media and the power of storytelling to improve our democracy.
 Here is the video of my keynote address.

 I also presented at the Florida College System Publications Association Conference in Tampa in January and November 2019.
+My presentation topics focused on how mobile storytelling technology is democratizing and innovating the media industry.

 Tampa Bay Association of Black Journalists